 A variety of gentle, therapeutic classes are offered, suitable for all abilities, in Gillingham, Silton, Shaftesbury, Stour Provost and the surrounding Dorset, Wiltshire and Somerset areas.

 Each person is an individual with different abilities and personal goals and, as such, it follows that their Yoga practice should be individualized too.
 Classes are kept small, so that each person has the attention and guidance they need, aiding them to build their practice comfortably and safely, addressing any concerns as they arise and altering postures to suit.

-For those who require one to one Yoga or any other therapy/healing sessions, one hour appointments are available at Riversmeet in Gillingham, Dorset at various times throughout the week.
+For those who require one-to-one Yoga or any other therapy/healing session, one hour appointments are available at Riversmeet in Gillingham, Dorset at various times throughout the week.

 Thank you for visiting the J.O.Y website.
 Please feel free to contact me with any queries, I should be delighted to hear from you.